-Isaac’s food is accessible but with lots of technique behind it – he has fine-dining experience in spades – so we’re wondering what the boys will come up with for Editer readers.
-Their gnocchi recipe (Giorgio is Italian-speaking Swiss) seems ideal, since it’s elegant and accomplished, but not too tricky to make at home.
+Their gnocchi recipe (Giorgio is Italian-speaking Swiss) is elegant and accomplished, but not too tricky to make at home.
 It is both utterly traditional, cooked in every region of Italy for centuries, and very Ten Bells, with its balanced, delicate flavours and seasonal British ingredients such as Cornish samphire, and Scotttish girolles and dulse.

 ‘Choosing the right potatoes is key,’ says Giorgio.
 ‘They have to be floury, not starchy, or the dough gets too sticky.
 I’m using Chippers Choice [Maris Piper], which are excellent for mash and baking, too.’
 It’s also crucial, he explains, to act while the potatoes are hot from the oven.
 ‘Test them with a small knife, then cut them in half and pass them through a sieve, discarding the skins.
 Or you can use a Mouli.’
 When you come to work the dough, treat it a little like bread dough, though take care not to overwork it or the starches will become gluey.
 You just want a nice even mixture.